andreiec/2d-shape-recognition/README.md

 ## How does it work
 1. Reads image
-2. Grayscale the image and apply Canny edge detection
+2. Grayscale and blur the image and apply Canny edge detection
 3. Find and grab contours
 4. For each set of contours draw contour and apply convex hull to count number of edges
 5. Displays shape name according to number of edges found